-Starting November 8, NAIT’s vaccination policy will take effect to support the safety, health and well-being of NAIT community members and help minimize the risk of COVID-19 exposure across our campuses.
+NAIT’s vaccination policy is in effect to support the safety, health and well-being of NAIT community members and help minimize the risk of COVID-19 exposure across our campuses.
 The vaccination policy will continue through the 2021/22 academic year, at minimum.

 NAIT will review the policy regularly, and at least every 6 months, to ensure alignment with public health measures and regulations and that it adequately covers the health and safety risks it is meant to address.